0 have signed. Let’s get to 5,000!

 Missing People is the only registered UK charity of its kind, supported by Missing Persons Bureau and their network partners.
-Ireland have National Missing Persons Helpline and Trace Missing Persons Ireland run by Joe Blake.
+Ireland have National Missing Persons Helpline and Missing Irish People website.
 Despite Lucie Blackman Trust doing an amazing job supporting families with missing loved ones abroad, cross-border co-operation between authorities remains poor, leaving families bereft.

 Young men especially continue to go under the radar.
 They are frequently classed as ‘lads being lads’.
 Families have to be taken more seriously and if they tell police it is out of character, this should be acted upon and taken into consideration.
 Gathering evidence remains erratic between forces and invaluable time is being lost to secure CCTV and critical evidence.
 We need to make a difference and ensure guidelines are improved to ensure more people are found alive.

-I, hereby, petition the Prime Minister Rt Hon Theresa May and Home Secretary Amber Rudd, to acknowledge the distress and anguish suffered by families when the disappearance of a loved one is not properly responded to resulting in a long and painful wait.
+I, hereby, petition the Prime Minister Rt Hon Theresa May and Home Secretary, to acknowledge the distress and anguish suffered by families when the disappearance of a loved one is not properly responded to resulting in a long and painful wait.
 I also ask that the following recommendations are adopted:

-A Centre of Expertise for Missing Persons for the UK & Ireland would incorporate specialist training in risk assessment, priority collection of CCTV footage for medium/high risk cases, more understanding & empathy for families and greater transparency in media awareness and funding expectation.
+A Centre of Expertise for Missing Persons for the UK & Ireland is a vision Charlie Hedges MBE would like implemented, which we fully support.
+It would incorporate specialist training in risk assessment, priority collection of CCTV footage for medium/high risk cases, more understanding & empathy for families and greater transparency in media awareness and funding expectation.
 By utilising joint agency specialist teams it would escalate the chances of finding the missing person alive.
 It would also give families reassurance everything possible was being done for their loved one to be found.
 With a dedicated long-term missing unit, the aim would be to ensure cases did not become non-operational and to overturn the current statistics for unsolved investigations.
 Lucie Blackman Trust has shown a keen interest in getting involved with the project.

 My situation is not unique.
 I am a Family Representative for Missing People since Damien went missing and retain a close unity with parents of other long-term missing children.
 The Missing People charity is all we have and the job is massive and the funds are short for one organisation to be able to sustain the needs of the magnitude of the issue.